 The partnership of Harry Donenfeld and Jack Liebowitz began in 1929 when Harry took on Jack as his personal accountant.
 Liebowitz had an accounting degree, a conservative approach, and a shrewd mind for business, complimenting Donenfeld’s outgoing salesmanship and risk-taking personality.
 Together they built up the Donenfeld holdings from a small pulp publisher to a major magazine publisher and distributor.
 Many of the magazines they owned were taken over from the original owners when those parties couldn’t pay the printing and distribution bills owed to Donenfeld.
 They acquired their comics in much the same way, I believe.

 Early in 1938 National Comics decided to launch a new title, ACTION COMICS.
+(Some comics historians believe the idea came from Major Wheeler-Nicholson.)
 The cover and lead feature, Superman, was the beginning of the super-hero era in comics, one still prevalent today.
 Writer Jerry Siegel and artist Joe Shuster had been trying for several years to sell the idea as a comic strip, with no luck.
 Somehow the property ended up in the hands of editor Vin Sullivan at National Comics (there are varying stories of how), and when published the character and the book were a sensation, soon imitated by National and many other publishers, but perhaps never improved on.
 The pair of creators from Cleveland were not good businessmen, and the deal they made with National Comics for the rights to Superman has long been held up as an example of creator exploitation.
 The courts are still dealing with the eventual lawsuits and countersuits all these years later.
 But, for now, Superman was making money for everyone involved, and the future looked bright for the company that would one day become DC Comics.

 One more piece of that success arrived in early 1939.
 Bob Kane had begun getting jobs as a comics artist and cartoonist in 1936, working for a number of companies and titles including National’s NEW FUN and DETECTIVE.
 Most of his work was of the humorous type, though he did some adventure strips as well.
 With the sudden success of Superman, National editor Vin Sullivan was looking for another costumed hero for DETECTIVE, and asked Kane for his ideas.
 With lots of help from writer Bill Finger (more on him later), Kane came up with the dark side of the super-hero equation, Batman, debuting in DETECTIVE #27, and providing another big hit for the company.
 While Kane’s art was perhaps not well suited to super-hero art (and he soon added assistants and “ghost” artists to improve it), he ended up with a much better financial deal than did Siegel and Shuster, though that came some time later.
 In the beginning he was happy to sign a contract that gave him lots of work supplying Batman pages to the company at a good enough pay rate to allow him to sub-contract a lot of the work to others.
 (Note that I had a quote here from Bob Kane himself about his original contract that someone trustworthy told me was completely inaccurate.
 I should know better than to quote Bob on anything…)